Probing hairy black holes caused by gravitational decoupling using quasinormal modes and greybody bounds: Bounding the greybody factors and high-energy absorption cross section via Sinc approximation

 \subsection{The high-energy absorption cross section with the Sinc approximation}

-Using the Regge pole techniques, it was shown by Decanini et al. \cite{Decanini:2011xi} that the oscillatory pattern of the high-energy absorption cross section corresponding to a Sinc(x) function within the photon sphere (sinc(x) denoting $ \operatorname{sinc}(x) \equiv \operatorname{sin}(x) /x$ ).
+The oscillatory pattern of the high-energy absorption cross section corresponding to a Sinc(x) function within the photon sphere (sinc(x) denoting $ \operatorname{sinc}(x) \equiv \operatorname{sin}(x) /x$ ).
 The oscillatory part of the absorption cross section in the eikonal limit is \cite{Decanini:2011xi}

 where

 and the eikonal cross-section is $\sigma_{\text {geo }}=\pi b_{c}^{2}$ with the critical impact parameter $ b_{c}=\frac{r_{c}}{\sqrt{f\left(r_{c}\right)}}$.

 Then the Sinc approximation states that the total absorption cross section at the eikonal limit is $\sigma_{abs} \approx \sigma_{osc} + \sigma_{geo}$ \cite{Decanini:2011xi,Sanchez:1977si,Magalhaes:2020sea,Paula:2020yfr,Lima:2020seq}.
 In the Fig. \ref{grey_cross_alpha}, \ref{grey_cross_ll} and \ref{grey_cross_Q} we plot the total absorption cross section for various values of $\alpha$, $l_0$ and $Q$.
 One can find that the total absorption cross section seems to be divided into three phases with the increase of $\omega$: first, the fast growing phase, then the oscillations phase, and finally the stabilization around a certain value.
 Moreover, we find that the hairy black hole has a larger absorption cross section when $\alpha$ and $l_0$ are larger, and the absorption cross section of the hairy black hole is smaller when charge $Q$ is larger.
 Compared with the total absorption cross section of Schwarzschild black holes, our results show that the total absorption cross section of Schwarzschild black holes is always smaller than that of hairy black holes.